+TDC

+Principal Tree &

+Landscape

+Officer

-TDC Principal Tree & Landscape Officer The main body of the application site is in agricultural use.
-There are no trees or other vegetation on the land on the main body of the land although there are mature trees and a scrubby hedgerow on the western boundary and an established but somewhat gappy hedgerow, with a few early mature trees, on the northern boundary of the land.
-The eastern and southern boundaries abut gardens forming part of the curtilage of existing dwellings.
-The most visually prominent trees, potentially affected by the development proposal, are those situated on the western boundary.
+The main body of the application site is in agricultural use and there are no significant trees or other vegetation on the land.
+The most visually prominent trees, potentially affected by the development proposal, are those situated in the garden of the dwelling to the immediate north of the application site.

 In order to establish the degree to which the trees are a constraint on the development potential of the land the applicant has provided an Arboricultural Implications Assessment (AIA) in a detailed Tree Survey and Report.
-The report has been carried out in accordance with BS5837: 2012 Trees in relation to design, demolition and construction.
+The report has been carried out in accordance with BS5837: 2012 Trees in relation to design, demolition and construction - Recommendations.

-The report accurately describes the general health and condition of the trees on the application site and shows the extent to which they affect the development potential of the land.
+The report accurately describes the general health and condition of the trees on the land adjacent to the application site and shows the extent to which they affect the development potential of the land.
 The trees are not covered by a Tree Preservation Order and the site is not situated in a conservation area.

 If the recommendations contained in the tree report are adhered to then the trees covered by the tree survey will not be harmed by the development proposal.
-It is therefore not considered necessary or expedient to make a new TPO in respect of any of the trees on the land.